 AAMC Med School Application Fee Assistance

-Applying to medical school is an expensive process, which is why the Association of American Medical Colleges (AAMC) offers a Fee Assistance Program (FAP) to help cover some of the costs.
+Applying to medical school is an expensive process, which is why the Association of American Medical Colleges (AAMC) offers a Fee Assistance Program (FAP) to cover some of the costs.
 Learn about the benefits of the AAMC Fee Assistance Program, including how much money you can save if you meet the program requirements.
-We’ll show you how to apply for AAMC Fee Assistance and what deadlines you should be aware of.
+We’ll show you how to apply for AAMC Fee Assistance and what deadlines to be aware of.
 If you’re looking for additional financial aid, we’ll also discuss Kaplan’s Fee Assistance Program and how eligible students can get a discount on our MCAT prep courses.

 How much does it cost to apply to medical school?